What It Should Cost: $5,000 – $40,000

 #2 – A Good Identity Is Worth Paying For

-Here at Echo::Factory, the projects that edge towards the high end of that range are the projects that take months and require hundreds of hours of agency time to create a single name, logo and tagine.
+Here at Echo::Factory, the projects that edge towards the high end of that range are the projects that take months and require hundreds of hours of agency time to create a single name, logo, and tagline.
 But, that doesn’t mean that every identity package’s cost has to creep into five figures – we’ve done plenty of smaller projects that come in under the $10K range.

-On the high-end, you should expect a significant amount of consumer and industry research – a wide range of comps, nearly limitless revisions and a identity book that defines the way your materials should and shouldn’t be used.
+On the high-end, you should expect a significant amount of consumer and industry research – a wide range of comps, nearly limitless revisions, and an identity book that defines the way your materials should and shouldn’t be used.

 #3 – You Can Tell A Good Logo From A Bad Logo

 So, what separates a good logo from bad?
 A good logo should, at its foundation, make potential customers like your brand.
 So how do you get there?